m-cagatin/rfm/PRINT_AREA_CONFIGURATION_FEATURE.md

 - **Recommended preset sizes** for common use cases
 - **Custom mode** for precise control via handles or input fields
 - **Smart UX logic** that locks/unlocks controls based on selection mode
+- **Scrollable panel** that accommodates all content without covering zoom controls

 ---